Differences Between Cost Accounting and Financial Accounting

 - Cost accounting is used to reduce costs and improve the efficiency of business processes.
 It acts as a tool for management.
 On the other hand, financial accounting doesn’t concern itself with controlling anything; instead, its objective is to create an accurate and fair picture of the company’s financial affairs.

 - Cost accounting is a lot about knowing the pixel view of a business.
 On the contrary, financial accounting shows us the big picture.

-- Cost accounting is not mandatory and applicable for all organizations.
-Only the organizations which are engaged in manufacturing activities are bound to report through cost accounting.
+- Cost accounting is not mandatory and applicable to all organizations.
+Only the organizations engaged in manufacturing activities are bound to report through cost accounting.
 On the other hand, financial accounting is mandatory for all organizations.

-- Since cost accounting is used to control costs and take prudent management decisions, cost accounting is performed in every short interval.
-Financial accounting, on the other hand, is bound to report the financial affairs of the company at the end of the year.
+- Since cost accounting is used to control costs and make prudent management decisions, cost accounting is performed every short interval.
+On the other hand, financial accounting is bound to report the company’s financial affairs at the end of the year.